-The Pristella Tetra Pristella maxillaris, also known as the Golden Pristella Tetra, is a very pretty little characin.
-Its known as the X-Ray Fish because its silvery yellow body that is quite transparent.
-It has striking fin coloration as well, with the dorsal and anal fins having a yellow stripe followed by a black stripe, and finally end up with a white tip, and the tail fin being red or pink.
-Other common names that describe this beauty range include Water Goldfinch, X-ray Tetra, and Pinktailed Tetra.
+The Pristella Tetra Pristella maxillaris is a very pretty little characin.
+It's known as the X-Ray Fish because its silvery yellow body is quite transparent.
+It has striking fin coloration.
+Its dorsal and anal fins have white tips and a striking stripe pattern of a yellow stripe followed by a black stripe.
+The tail fin is either red or pink.
+A popular albino variety has also been developed that is more subdued in color overall, but has pink eyes and pink spots.
+Other common names that describe this beauty include Golden Pristella Tetra, Water Goldfinch, X-ray Tetra, and Pinktailed Tetra.

-The Golden Pristella Tetra is an excellent fish for the beginner.
-It is extremely hardy and undemanding and is not at all choosy in its water type.
-That's probably because it is found naturally in both brackish water as well as soft water.
-It can even withstand very hard water, though it does do its best in soft.
-A dark substrate and subdued lighting will show the X-Ray Fish best and enhance its colors.
-It will not get its full color in hard water or under bright light.
+The Pristella Tetra is an excellent fish for the beginner.
+It is extremely hardy and undemanding and not at all choosy about water type.
+In nature, it is found in brackish water as well as soft water.
+It can even withstand very hard water, though it will do best in soft.
+A dark substrate and subdued lighting will show off the X-Ray Fish at its best and enhance its colors.
+However, this tetra will not get its full color in hard water or under bright light.

 The Pristella Tetra is easy to keep in other respects as well.
-Its a peaceful community member as well as being fairly prolific in breeding.
-It is also a very active schooling fish but is harmless to other fish and plants.
+It is a peaceful community member and is a fairly prolific breeder, though the tiny fry can be tricky to rear.
+It's a very active schooling fish, so needs a 15 to 20 gallon aquarium, but is harmless to other fish and plants.
 A school of 6 or more of these characins is really striking when maintained in a heavily planted aquarium.

 The Pristella Tetra Pristella maxillaris was described by Ulrey in1894.
 This species is not listed on the IUCN Red List.
 They are found in South America in Venezuela, British Guyana, lower Brazilian Amazon, Orinoco, and coastal river drainages of the Guianas.
 Other common names they are known by include X-Ray Fish, Golden Pristella Tetra, Water Goldfinch, X-ray Tetra, and Pinktailed Tetra.